I am a specialist in Cluster B personality disorders who has worked with people with disabilities and mental illnesses for over 10 years.

 Narcissism does not exist in a vacuum.
 It can't.
 Therefore, there are always enablers.
 Enablers are the people who support the narcissist, defend the narcissist, fight for the narcissist, people the narcissist recruits to their side.
-These people are usually called "flying monkeys," and I'll be doing a episode of the show specifically about them in the future.
-But there are other types of enablers too.
+These people are usually called "flying monkeys," but there are other types of enablers, too.

 If one spouse hits the other, and the assaulted spouse does not leave the relationship or call the police, they've taught the batterer that this behavior is acceptable because there have been no consequences.
 The behavior will likely be repeated.
 Why wouldn't it be?
 If every year Aunt Nettie has a meltdown at the Christmas dinner that ruins the holiday for everyone, but every year she is still invited, she is being told that this behavior is allowed.
 Sure, people might fuss and complain, but that doesn't matter to the narcissist.
 They often crave chaos because it helps them feel validated and alive.
 Nothing is happening to prevent the narcissist from behaving this way.
 They are not losing anything because of it, and they are still receiving the attention they are seeking.
 There are no consequences.
 This is enabling the narcissist, whether people choose to believe that or not.
 If every time you draw a line, they cross it and you just keep drawing more lines, eventually they will realize these lines mean nothing and just keep walking.
 And soon you will find yourself boxed in with nowhere to go.